cdbishop/polymer-vis/README.md

 A Polymer element for working with vis.js

+Currently WIP.
+The element renders a 2d graph with random y values over time (x).

 ## Install the Polymer-CLI

 First, make sure you have the [Polymer CLI](https://www.npmjs.com/package/polymer-cli) installed.
 Then run `polymer serve` to serve your element locally.